HackersTech/shell-code-encrypter/README.md

 ---
 # shell-code-encrypter
-You can encrypt your bash shell source code so no one can see and no side effects of it😂
+You can encrypt your bash shell source code so no one can see and it will run as before no side effects of it😂
-### decrypter is coming soon

 ## how to use --
 ---